Rodent Control at Home: Keeping Mice and Rats Out of Your Living Spaces post thumbnail image

 Prevention Tips

 Preventing rodent infestations starts with eliminating entry points and denying rodents access to your home.
-Yes, you can also choose to hire bed bug detection dogs & extermination in New York City, but there are some preventive measures you can take.
+Yes, you can also choose to hire bed bug detection dogs & extermination, but there are some preventive measures you can take.

 1. Seal Entry Points: Inspect your home for cracks, gaps, and openings that rodents can use to enter.
 Seal gaps around pipes, vents, utility lines, doors, and windows with caulking or steel wool.